Strongly coupled inert scalar sector with radiative neutrino masses: Constraints from trilinear Higgs selfcoupling

 Alternatively, we can analyze the deviation in the squared amplitude respect to the SM contribution by defining

 where $\Gamma^{SM}_{h^3}$ is the leading contribution of the SM to the effective coupling which will be considered only the correction due to the top quark \cite{Kanemura:2004mg,Kanemura:2002vm}

 In this case, the interference between both contributions leads to different outcomes.
-As shown in Figure \ref{fig:trilinearampgraphs}, varying the masses of the exotic scalars within the range of $500$ GeV to $5$ TeV can result in percentage deviations of the radiative corrections from the exotic scalar sector relative to the dominant SM corrections exceeding $1000\%$.
-However, there exist regions in the parameter space where the deviations are more moderate.
-Notably, for our benchmark point (marked by the green star), the deviation is given by $\Delta \left|\Gamma_{h^3}(q^2)\right| = 1.67116$ wich still agree with the experimental bounds.
+As shown in Figure \ref{fig:trilineargraphs}(b), varying the masses of the exotic scalars within the range of $500$ GeV to $10$ TeV can result in moderate percentage deviations of the radiative corrections from the exotic scalar sector relative to the dominant SM corrections.
+Notably, for our benchmark point (marked by the green star), the deviation is given by $\Delta \left|\Gamma_{h^3}(q^2)\right| = 0.394299$ wich still agree with the experimental bounds.